v3n0m-Scanner/V3n0M-Scanner/README.md

     -Add code to skip all sayloads once positive if found

 #### Footnote ####
 It would appear https://www.facebook.com/pages/Anti-sec/1419632864927090?hc_location=stream Is pretending to be affiliated with AntiSec, this is not true, the group, are skids, nothing more.
-Thanks to "High6" for bring this to our attention.
+Thanks to High6 for bringing this to our attention.